idaholab/blackbear/doc/content/source/materials/ConcreteExpansionMicrocrackingDamage.md

 More specifically, this model is aimed at capturing anisotropic effects on ASR (and similar expansion mechanisms) without relying on an explicit redistribution of the eigenstrain itself.
 Instead, external stresses increase the damage so that the \emph{apparent} expansion is negated in the direction of the load.
-However, the eigenstrain still applies pressure in all directions.
+However, expansive eigenstrains are still applied in all directions.
-This model uses the following assumptions:
+This model makes the following assumptions:

 - The eigenstrain is isotropic.
-- In unconfined condition, the damage increases with the expansion.
+- In uan nconfined condition, the damage increases with the expansion.
 - When the compressive stress exceeds a predefined value $\sigma_u$, the damage increases with the expansion so that the apaprent expansion is negated in the direction of the load.

 In the following, $\varepsilon_{lin}^{eig}$ is the linear eigenstrain and $\sigma_c$ the compressive stress (measured as the sum of the negative components of the principal stress).

 ### Unconfined Damage

-In unconfined condition $(\sigma_c = 0)$, the damage $d_{unconfined}$ depends only on the eigenstrain:
+In an unconfined condition $(\sigma_c = 0)$, the damage $d_{unconfined}$ depends only on the eigenstrain:

 \begin{equation}
 \label{eqn:damage_unconfined}
 d_{unconfined} = 1.0 - \frac{\varepsilon_{branch}}{\varepsilon_{lin}^{eig} - (\varepsilon_{branch} + \varepsilon_{init})}
 \end{equation}

-In which $\varepsilon_{init}$ is the linear expansion at which damage initiates and $\varepsilon_{branch}$ controls the rate at which damage increases with the eigenstrain.
+in which $\varepsilon_{init}$ is the linear expansion at which damage initiates and $\varepsilon_{branch}$ controls the rate at which damage increases with the eigenstrain.

 ### Confined Damage

-In confined condition (when $\sigma_c > \sigma_u$), the damage is further increased so that the apparent expansion in the direction of the load
+In a confined condition (when $\sigma_c > \sigma_u$), the damage is further increased so that the apparent expansion in the direction of the load
 The apparent expansion is defined by the difference between the current total strain (accounting for both the current damage and the eigenstrain itself), and the total strain that would be induced by the same stress on a pristine material (without expansion or damage).
 The damage $d_{confined}$ is then obtained as: